 - When is it out?
 April 19, 2018

 - What will it cost? $199 (about £140, AU$260) starting price for the Ryzen 5 2600

 AMD Ryzen 2nd Generation release date

-The wait is almost over for the new AMD chips.
-The first generation Ryzen processors started shipping in March 2017 and were rolling out throughout 2017 and early 2018.
-And now Ryzen 2nd Generation chips are available for pre-order, and will start shipping on April 19, 2018.
+The wait for the new AMD chips is finally over.
+The first generation Ryzen processors shipped out in March 2017 and rolled out throughout 2017.
+Now, Ryzen 2nd Generation chips have launched at around the same time of year, on April 19, 2018.